2.2. Values and Data Types¶

 All structs are always passed to functions arguments as references.

-Pointers are types that ‘references’ (points) some other data, but can be null (points to nothing).
-In order to work with actual value, one need to dereference using dereference or safe navigation operators. dereference will panic, if null pointer is passed to it.
-Pointers can be created using new operator, or with C++ environment.
+Pointers are types that ‘reference’ (point to) some other data, but can be null (point to nothing).
+In order to work with actual value, one need to dereference it using the dereference or safe navigation operators.
+Dereferencing will panic if a null pointer is passed to it.
+Pointers can be created using the new operator, or with the C++ environment.

 def twice(var a: int&) a = a + a def twicePointer(var a: int?) twice(*a) struct Foo x: int def getX(foo: Foo?) // it returns either foo.x or -1, if foo is null return foo?.x ?? -1